 The United States provides visas for different nonimmigrant categories and an O-1 Visa is definitely a desirable option for individuals possessing extraordinary abilities.
 O-1 Visa holders do not often end their process by only obtaining their status, as they are interested in pursuing a more stable condition in the United States or changing their current professional situation.
 Therefore, knowing how to maintain their status, how to extend their visa, or how to change their employer may be valuable knowledge to keep in mind.

-PassRight, the O-1 Visa Company, can help you and assist you at any stage of your O-1 Visa process, whether you want to know if you fulfill the requirements or you want to proceed toward the Lawful Permanent Residence.
-We invite you to contact the PassRight team and evaluate your profile for free.
+PassRight can help you and assist you at any stage of your O-1 Visa process, whether you want to know if you fulfill the requirements or you want to proceed toward the Lawful Permanent Residence.
+We invite you to contact us here.

 Does the U.S. Consulate or Embassy have to be in my home country?It may be, but it is not a requirement.
 Usually, the designated Consulate or Embassy is in the Beneficiary’s last place of residence abroad.